Table of Contents

 Sonography with a high frequency (20 – 50 MHz) is used for the examination of the epidermis, dermis and subcutis, e.g. for preoperative measuring of the thickness of a malignant melanoma.

-The UVA-radiation (365 nm) of the wood-light can produce a colored fluorescence of hair and skin in case of present specific skin changes.
-A green fluorescence in case of microspore, red fluorescence in case of erythrism, white in case of onychomycosis and vitiligo.
+The UVA-radiation (365 nm) of the wood-light can produce a colored fluorescence of hair and skin in case of specific skin alterations.
+A green fluorescence in case of microspore, red fluorescence in case of erythrism, white in case of onychomycosis and vitiligo is observed.

 In case of an unclarified diagnosis or to confirm a diagnosis a biopsy of the skin can be performed.
 In this procedure, parts of the skin changes are excised as a punching cylinder or a small spindle of the skin.
-After the fixation of the tissue sample, it can be histological examined.
+After the fixation of the tissue sample, it can be histologically examined by microscope to detect and identify the skin disease.

-Besides the evaluation of the epidermis, dermis and subcutis, it is possible to evaluate tumorous processes or autoimmunological illnesses by courtesy of immune histochemical procedures (antigen-antibodies-reaction) as well as immunofluorescence.
+Besides the evaluation of the epidermis, dermis and subcutis, it is possible to evaluate cancerous processes or autoimmunological illnesses by courtesy of immune histochemical procedures (antigen-antibodies-reaction) as well as immunofluorescence.

 The answers are below the references.